 Some dogs don’t like to cuddle because of the heat.
-Laika loves to cuddle, but there’s a definite slow down on cuddle time in the summer.
+Laika loves to cuddle, but there’s a definite slow down when it comes to cuddle time in the summer.
 Our dogs have a higher body temperature than we do, and it’s harder for them to cool down.
-Cuddling produces a lot of hear, so when it’s really hot out your dog might not cuddle because they’re just trying to keep cool.
+And since cuddling produces a lot of heat your dog might not cuddle much when it’s hot out because they’re just trying to keep cool.

 Does Your Dog Like to Cuddle?